Frequently Asked Questions

 How many colleges should I apply to?

-I’m just so stressed out by the whole thing.
-How do I cope with it without going nuts?
+I’m so stressed out by the whole thing.
+How do I cope without going nuts?

-- Be involved and present—in your health (both mental and physical), with your family, with your friends, in your schoolwork, in your school activities, and in your life.
+- Be involved and present—with your health (mental and physical), with your family, with your friends, with your schoolwork, and with your extracurriculars.

-- Meditation.
-Take three minutes every day and focus on your breathing.
-That’s all.
-No need to clear your brain.
-Just focus on your breathing.
+- Meditate.
+Take three minutes a day to focus on your breathing and just embrace the stillness.
 Be mindful of what’s happening to you.
 Is your mind wandering?
 Cool!
-That means you’ve been successful with your mindful meditation because you discovered that your mind had wandered away from focusing on your breathing.
-It’s no biggy.
-Just come back to your breathing.
-This is such a simple practice, and so many people get caught up in the “I could never clear my brain” or “I can’t relax” part, but that’s not what it’s about.
-You don’t have to clear your brain or relax.
+That means you’ve been successful in your mindful practice—you noticed your mind had wandered away from your breathing.
+No biggie.
+Just come back to your breath.
+This is such a simple practice—you don’t have to clear your brain or relax.
 There are no rules.
-Just focus on your breathing for three minutes.
+Just focus on your breathing.
 It’s that simple.